ropensci-archive/roweb2/content/technotes/2019-12-19-urls-checking/index.md

 links [before each
 release](https://devguide.ropensci.org/bookreleaseissue.html#bookreleaseissue),
 but this website has no such schedule, so let’s hope we remember to clean URLs once in a while.
+Maybe some old pages could also be ["archived" like this example](https://kb.iu.edu/d/abwp).
 When do *you* clean URLs in your content, and how?